Get your FREE ticket to the International TEFL day online conference! Get your FREE ticket to International TEFL day! Register here →

 The success of immersion learning

-Immersion learning also introduces the culture of the language to the student.
+Immersion learning introduces the culture of the language to the student.
 The life and experiences of the teacher are part and parcel of an EFL lesson.
 The teacher will invariably share their stories with the students, and this will lead to bringing elements of their culture into the classroom.

 Immersion learning has been shown to be a quicker route to fluency than other methods of learning a foreign language.
 Immersion learning is intensive and this extended exposure to the target language is the major reason immersion students learn the language more quickly.

-This does not mean that there is no place for translation in our EFL classrooms.
-The translation is an effective tool in language learning if it is done appropriately.
-The translation should not be used as the main method of teaching a language structure.
+Translation is an effective tool in language learning if it is done appropriately.
+Translation should not be used as the main method of teaching a language structure.
 It should not be used as a first resort if a student doesn’t understand.
 There are plenty of strategies you can use which utilise the target language to aid comprehension or clear up confusion.
 Translation should only be used to convey very important information or to show a contrast between the two languages.

 Read more: Using Translation in the TEFL Classroom